What to Wear when Travelling in Australia

 Read on to learn about the benefits of multi-functional wear.

 Australia is one of those countries where winter weather conditions can set in even in summer.
 Moreover, in most Australian regions, you get cool nights and warm days throughout the year.
-And one thing you must remember is that wind will be your travel companion, especially when you travel in coastal areas.
+You must remember that wind will be your travel companion, especially when travelling in coastal areas.

-You should first pack for travelling in Australia during winter and summer too is rain and wind-jacket!
-I chose largely and can put an overlay on top of a fleece or a lighter jacket or shell.
+You should pack a rain and wind jacket for travelling in Australia during winter and summer, too.
+I chose essentially and can put an overlay on a fleece, lighter jacket, or shell.

-Footwear – why 3 pair of shoes is the right number for travel
+Footwear – 3 pairs of shoes is the right number

-Footwear is essential when travelling in Australia as you will be walking a lot in all kind of weather and landscapes.
-You will constantly be outdoor.
-Therefore comfortable and suitable shoes are a must.
+Footwear is essential when travelling in Australia as you will walk in all kinds of weather and landscapes.
+You will constantly be outdoors.
+Therefore, comfortable and suitable shoes are a must.
 The same principle is valid here.
-Pack possibly not more than 3 pairs of shoes that can be used in different situations.
+Pack possibly not more than three pairs of shoes that can be used in different situations.
 Like the example here below:

 - Technical Boots for outdoor activities, walking, hiking, in different environment+ climate.